 Quality distribution — This allows us to determine what fraction of the video was served at what quality to a given client.
 For example, 80% was served at high quality, 10% medium, 10% low.

-How is the Estimate Rebuffer algorithm able to provide such a useful evaluation of QoE with just two pieces of information?
+How can the Estimate Rebuffer algorithm provide such a useful evaluation of QoE with just two pieces of information?
 Let’s take a look.

-An adaptive bitrate (ABR) video stream is made up of many individual video chunks or assets.
+An adaptive bitrate (ABR) video stream comprises many individual video chunks or assets.
 Each chunk is of a fixed size, typically 4 seconds.
-For instance, a 40 second ABR video stream has 10 video chunks (40/4 = 10 chunks).
+For instance, a 40-second ABR video stream has 10 chunks (40/4 = 10 chunks).

-Since we know when a client requested a chunk from us, and we know how long each chunk is (4 seconds), we can add all the time/duration for all the chunks requested.
-If we see a gap in between, that is, request gaps longer than the number of chunks the player requested in the past — which is the video in the buffer — we count it as a rebuffer.
-We also take into account how much of the buffered video a client would have watched when they make a new chunk request from the CDN.
+Since we know when a client requested a chunk from us and how long each chunk is (4 seconds), we can add all the time/duration for all the chunks requested.
+If we see a gap in between, request gaps longer than the number of chunks the player requested in the past — which is the video in the buffer — we count it as a rebuffer.
+We also consider how much of the buffered video clients would have watched when they made a new chunk request from the CDN.

-This algorithm is not exclusive to Verizon Media and can be extended to other video services on the Verizon Media delivery network as long as they use a similar file naming convention.
+This algorithm is not exclusive to Verizon Media, now Edgio.
+It can be extended to other video services on the Edgio delivery network as long as they use a similar file naming convention.

-With the QoE data in hand, we can focus on improving QoE in several ways, including debugging specific issues and identifying under-performing networks.
-Once we identify QoE issues, we can easily dig deeper to understand why it happened.
+With the QoE data in hand, we can improve QoE in several ways, including debugging specific issues and identifying underperforming networks.
+Once we identify QoE issues, we can easily dig deeper to understand why they happened.

 When we see poor QoE, we can look at per data center QoE metrics to identify which data center observed the poor QoE.
 Once we identify the data center, we can drill down to identify which network caused it, isolate causes, and recommend fixes.
 For example, one fix could be to not use a specific network during the next live video stream if that network has shown to be prone to failures.
 Usually, when we have rebuffering issues, we manually move traffic before the event begins to make room for new traffic.
-Based on the data generated by the estimate rebuffer algorithm, our traffic management team can create a pre-game buffer to move traffic before the game starts to preempt the capacity issues.
+Based on the estimated rebuffer algorithm's data, our traffic management team can create a pre-game buffer to move traffic before the game starts to preempt the capacity issues.

-And since the system can work in real time, we can potentially take proactively corrective actions during a live streaming video.
+And since the system can work in real-time, we can proactively take corrective actions during a live-streaming video.
 This could entail, for example, moving traffic from a data center experiencing poor QoE to a healthier data center.
 Real-time error detection and resolution is a highly effective tool for reducing the number of clients experiencing rebuffering or other issues.

-Although it may never be possible to eliminate the dreaded spinning wheel, server-side analysis tools like the Estimate Rebuffer algorithm go a long way toward making its appearance much less frequent.
+Although eliminating the dreaded spinning wheel may never be possible, server-side analysis tools like the Estimate Rebuffer algorithm go a long way toward making its appearance much less frequent.